 You must be able to work independently, be self-motivated, meet deadlines and collaborate to find solutions to tasks set.
-You need to be interested in IT, having reviewed the content above.
+You need to be interested in IT, having reviewed the content overview above and be sure that this is what you want to get a qualification in.

-This course provides successful candidates a digital skills portfolio.
-Students will be proficient in Microsoft applications skills.
-No matter what they decide to do when they leave school, ICT will be a relevant part of their life.
+This course provides successful graduates a digital skills portfolio.
+Students will be proficient in the Microsoft applications skills and an understanding of ICT that will set them apart from others in today's technological world.
+No matter what they decide to do when they leave school, ICT will be a part of their life.

 Internet access at home and a personal computer with a Windows operating system is needed to allow for home learning.
+(A Mac OS can be accommodated but has some limitations.)
 We provide access to the required textbooks, web-based resources and in-house produced multimedia resources.

-Mr Lewis (m.lewis@lrs.sch.je)
+Mr Osborne (d.osborne@lrs.sch.je)